The First Time Travellers Guide to Thailand

 - Take a free walking tour: It helps you know the city better.
 You can always come back to the monuments that interest you and spend more time there.
 Guides of such tours give out local recommendations, places that do not have “tourist prices”.
 I had booked one with FreeTour.

-- Cook your meal: Most of the hostels have a well-equipped kitchen, it always help save the cost.
-Cost of 1 week of grocery in Thailand would be an average of USD 10.
+- Cook your meal: Most of the hostels have a well-equipped kitchen, which always helpss save the cost.
+The cost of 1 week of groceries in Thailand would be an average of USD 10.

 - Go to Free museums/activities: There are several things in Thailand that you can do for free!
 A few museums are free, visit a beach, snorkelling by the shore, walking around the old quarters and some temples.